A Guide to Payment Bonding

 To qualify for our construction bonding program, applicants must have a credit score at or above 700.
 SuretyBonds.com can offer $250,000 of single job limit bonding coverage or $500,000 of aggregate limit bonding coverage.

-Pay A Low Payment Bond Cost.
+Pay a Low Rate for Your Payment Bond

 When working with SuretyBonds.com, you get the lowest rate available without any additional brokerage fees.
-The rate you’ll pay is subject to
+The rate you’ll pay is subject to:

 - the size of the job at hand and its contractual terms

 - the principal contractor’s credit score